 The team

-Snowfall Games is currently five people.
+As of 2026, the Snowfall Games is currently five people.
 Two of us are full-time, and the other three moonlight after their day jobs.
 We also work with a few partner studios, composers, and other talented people we love collaborating with.
-There are of course, spouses, partners, friends, family, and many others who are and have helped us all along the way.
+There are of course, spouses, partners, friends, family, and many others who are helping and have helped us all along the way.
 It truly takes a village to build a game studio.

 How it started